 We strongly recommend that you purchase a travel protection plan to help protect you and your travel investment against the unexpected.
 Travel protection plans can include coverage for Trip Cancellation, Trip Interruption, Emergency Medical and Emergency Evacuation/Repatriation, Trip Delay, Baggage Delay and more.

-Transfers from Granada Airport to Hotel Casa 1800.
+Transfers from Granada Airport to our first hotel on tour.

 All ground transportation Days 2-12.

 Morning transfers on Day 13 to Seville Airport and train station.